epi-osdev/workshop/doc/code/interrupts/interrupts.md

     uint16_t base_high;
 } __attribute__((packed)) idt_entry_t;
 ```
 If you don't know what `__attribute__((packed))` does, it's just to tell the compiler to not add padding between the fields of the structure.
-It's really usefull here because we want to have a structure of 8 bytes and not more.
+It's really useful here because we want to have a structure of 8 bytes and not more.
 More information about this can be found [here](https://gcc.gnu.org/onlinedocs/gcc-4.8.1/gcc/Type-Attributes.html).

 the `idt_entry_t` is just a structure of one entry, but we need a table of entries.
 It also must be used by many functions (for example to set an entry, a flag, remove an entry, etc...).
 So we need to make it global.
 In the file [idt.c](../../../src/interrupts/idt.c) we can see this:
 ```c